abseil/abseil.github.io/about/design/mutex.md

 This is arguably one of the most complicated large-scale refactoring any software organization envisions.
-More specifically: a lot of this refactoring had no precedent, so this would have been largely have been a research task.
+More specifically: a lot of this refactoring had no precedent, so this would have been largely a research task.
 Any upsides would have to be very strong in order to justify such a change.
 We decided the upsides were not that pressing.